amedeo03/Lenovo-Yoga-gen-7-linux-configuration/README.md

-# Lenovo-Yoga-gen-7-linux-configuration
+# Yoga 7 gen 7 linux configuration for university
-Assorted tips and tricks to get a decent Arch installation on your Lenovo Yoga 7 Gen 7
+Assorted tips and tricks to get a decent Arch installation on your Lenovo Yoga 7 Gen 7 and do your homework with it

+# This little wiki is discontinued at least for now, since I couldn't find a decent alternative to onenote on linux.
+Both evernote and onenote AUR packages aren't natives and the input lag is too much for my tastes.
+Joplin currently doesn't support pen input.
+If you have an alternative you would suggest, I will be very happy to try it out

 List of my specs:
 amd ryzen 7 6800u (with amd radeon 680m)